Question / Problem:

 Please note that while the SQL script is running, it has to be allowed time to complete.

 A FULL SQL backup of the secondary database should be done prior to running the script.

-4. Close any SQL connection to the secondary database
+- Close any SQL connections to the secondary database

-8. Press the "Parse" button to validate the script.
-If successful continue
+- Press the "Parse" button to validate the script.

-Allow for the process to complete.
-If the tracking database contains like 2 million entries, the process depending on the speed of the SQL server, could take more than 5 minutes.
+- Note: Allow for the process to complete.
+If the tracking database contains a large number of entries, the process could take more than 5 minutes.